terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

   connection: "default"
 };

-const apiManager = this.getAPI<ElasticReaderFactoryAPI>(apiName);
+const apiManager = this.getAPI(apiName);

 apiManager.size() === 0

-// this will return an api cached at "normalClient" and it will use the default api config const normalClient = await apiManager.create('normalClient', {})
+// this will return an api cached at "normalClient" const normalClient = await apiManager.create('normalClient', {})

 apiManager.size() === 1